Academic Programs Catalog

 2. qualify for the Dean's List for the semester.

 3. qualify for most scholarships, awards, and financial aids.
-Most of these are limited to undergraduate students carrying at least 12 credits a semester excluding credits for any course carried as a visitor.
-Students should determine the specific requirements from the appropriate agency or contact the Office of Financial Aid.
+Most of these are limited to undergraduate students enrolling in at least 12 credits a semester excluding credits for any courses enrolled as a visitor.
+Students should determine the specific requirements from the appropriate agency or contact the Spartan One-Stop.

 4. be certified in full-time status to loan agencies and other external entities.